Becky Russell, MS, CCC-SLP

 Chastity holds an Associates in Applied Science degree from Caldwell Community College and Technical Institute and brings 10 years of experience as a Speech and Language Pathology Assistant.

-Currently, she is pursuing certification as a Registered Behavior Technician through the Autism Partnership Foundation.
+Currently, Chastity is pursuing certification as a Registered Behavior Technician through the Autism Partnership Foundation.

 Her passion is specializing in autism by combining behavioral techniques with speech and language services to provide well-rounded, supportive care.